 One of the things I have wanted to make sure my kids understand – and it is, very, very hard – is that they are members of minority communities.
-Getting them not to think of themselves as "white-alike" was challenging, especially in The Boy’s case.
+Getting them not to think of themselves as "white-alike" was challenging.
 Nurturing Korean cultural connections aren’t the answer to fostering a clear understanding of one’s racial identity.
 Most discussions of race came back to the teasing he had experienced, and he wasn’t always forgiving.

 So when he announced that race was the subject of this past Sunday’s RE class, I held my breath a bit to see what had been discussed.
 A white student shared his opinions, which The Boy said negatively stereotyped Black and Hispanic people.
 And he spoke out in opposition.

 It was heartening to know that the discussions The Boy and I have had have brought clarity to his understanding of the complexity of racial issues.
 So, seeing an opportunity to continue that, The Boy, The Girl and I talked about racial stereotyping all the way home, this time focusing on what kinds of stereotypes might be applied to them.